-- When you buy an operating business, you acquire an existing customer base and a market-tested business model. - · You can buy an existing company's - 1. share capital or part thereof - 2. business operations or part thereof. - You can shape the business and develop it based on customer - feedback and demand, while maintaining existing best practices. - The most important things are your idea, your action plan and your knowledge of the operating environment, which will develop over time. - Learning about the basic principles of entrepreneurship, industry practices and market prospects - will help you ensure a successful acquisition. - There are several financing options for acquiring an enterprise. - Contact your local Enterprise Agency for more information on becoming an entrepreneur by buying an existing company.
+- When you buy an operating business, you acquire an existing customer base and a market-tested business model. - You can buy an existing company's - 1. share capital or part thereof - 2. business operations or part thereof. - You can shape the business and develop it based on customer feedback and demand, while maintaining existing best practices. - The most important things are your idea, your action plan and your knowledge of the operating environment, which will develop over time. - Learning about the basic principles of entrepreneurship, industry practices and market prospects will help you ensure a successful acquisition.